OTUSOFE365025/assignment-3-django-and-energy-tutorial-groups-36-crn-45894/README.md

 :rocket: Quick Setup
 --------------------
-Clone this repository into your local machine (Using Command Prompt)
+Clone this repository into your local machine (Using Command Prompt).
+You can alternatively use your favorite IDE's Source Control features to clone this project.
 ```
 git clone https://github.com/OTUSOFE365025/assignment-3-django-and-energy-tutorial-groups-36-crn-45894.git grp-36-assignment-3